choderalab/slc33a1_md/README.md

 ### Analysis

 Simulation trajectories can be analyzed with scripts located in `/5analysis`.
-All of the scripts in this directory are associated with a figure in "SLC33A1 exports oxidized glutathione to maintain endoplasmic reticulum redox homeostasis"
+All of the scripts in this directory are associated with figures in "SLC33A1 exports oxidized glutathione to maintain endoplasmic reticulum redox homeostasis"

 # Directory structure